mecharmor/Ad-Block-Blocker-Blocker/README.md

-# Ad-Block-Blocker-Blocker
+# Catify
-This is an extension for chrome that blocks the ad block blocker
+This is an extension for chrome that changes all images out with cats